raeginez/railsproject/README.md

 - Sign Up to New Account:

   On every page, in the top-right of the navigation bar, you can find a link to sign-up to a new account.
 Simply click on the link and follow the online instructions to get you signed up.
-Email and password fields are complusory.
-Password setup requires a minumum of 6 characters.
+Email and password fields are compulsory.
+Password setup requires a minimum of 6 characters.

 - Logging In or Out of your Account: